Student Profiles

 We have some amazing percussion students here at WP, and this page is a place where you can get to know them a little better.

-Meet Shanna Echeverry, a Music Education Major:
+Meet Isabella DiPisa, a Music & Entertainment Industries Major:

 What is it about percussion that excites you?